 We meet regularly for bouldering at Depot on Monday evenings and roped climbing at Redpoint on Wednesday afternoons.
-To get involved, like our Facebook page (this is where all information from the club can be found) and join our Facebook group where you can talk with other stoats (members of the club).
+To get involved and see regular updates on the goings-on in the club, don’t forget to like our Facebook page!

 How to join

-- Access to cheap club trips to many locations including: Wales, Scotland, the Lakes, Dorset, the Peak and Pembrokeshire
+- Access to club trips to many locations including: the Peak District, Wales, the Lake District, Dorset, and Scotland.

 - British Mountaineering Council Insurance

-- Subsidised access to the Midland Association of Mountaineers (M.A.M.)
+- Access to member’s rates at climbing huts owned by the Midland Association of Mountaineers (M.A.M.)

-- Social events every other Wednesday that include pub crawls, trampoline parks, film nights and usually end at snobs!
+- Social events every other Wednesday that include pub crawls, laser tag, and more.

 - 20% off at Cotswold Outdoor and 10% off many other outdoor shops including Rock On in Redpoint!

 How do we spend your money?

 Half of the membership fee is used to pay for your BMC insurance.
 The remaining money is split between equipment, and training our committee.